 Governor Cuomo announced on July 8, 2020, that a final decision regarding school reopening would be made during the first week of August (Aug.
 1-7, 2020).
 The RCSD has chosen to adopt the Virtual model for the first 10 weeks of school.
-All schools and programs in the District will open the 2020-2021 school year virtually.
+All schools and programs in the district opened during the 2020-2021 school year virtually.